Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

   Statement, nor does it seek to provide legal advice or recommendations as to the contents.

-Community knowledge about operational practices can change quickly, and experience shows that a Best Current Practice (BCP) document about privacy and security is a point-in-time statement.
+Community insight [or judgment?] about operational practices can change quickly, and experience shows that a Best Current Practice (BCP) document about privacy and security is a point-in-time statement.
 Readers are advised to seek out any errata or updates that apply to this document.

 # Scope

-Whilst [@!RFC7626] describes the general privacy issues and risks associated with the use of the DNS by Internet users, this document is limited in scope to best practice considerations for the provision of DNS privacy services by servers (recursive resolvers) to clients (stub resolvers or forwarders).
+The RFC "DNS Privacy Consideratios" [@!RFC7627] describes the general privacy issues and risks associated with the use of the DNS by Internet users.
+The scope of the RFC document is limited to best practice considerations for the provision of DNS privacy services by servers (recursive resolvers) to clients (stub resolvers or forwarders).
 Privacy considerations specifically from the perspective of an end user, or those for